Skip to Content

 Next, 1 follows behind 5 to fill the vacant right side corner while 5 dribbles towards the rim.
 Afterwards, 3 receives the ball via a kick pass from 5 and then, 3 dribbles toward the high post area.

-Following that action, 5 fills the vacant left side wing while 3 takes the mid-range jump shot.
+Following that action, 5 fills the vacant left side wing while 3 takes the mid-range shot.

 Related: The Kickout Pass May Be the Most Important Pass in the NBA – NBA.com